-Plaintiffs' policies violate the statute because, by their plain terms, they restrict covered entities' access to the 340B discounted price if covered entities dispense drugs to their patients through contract pharmacies.
+AstraZeneca's policy violates the statute because, by its plain terms, it restricts covered entities' access to the 340B discounted price if covered entities dispense drugs to their patients through contract pharmacies.
 Accordingly, the judgment of the district court should be reversed.